 Once all risks are identified and noted in the risk register, you will start analyzing them.
-You will analyze them using Qualitatively and/or Quantitatively Risks Analysis process, as set in the risk management plan.
+You will analyse them using qualitatively and/or quantitatively risks analysis process, as set in the risk management plan.

-After completing the Qualitative Risk Analysis review, you move on to Quantitative Risk Analysis review.
+After completing the qualitative risk analysis review, you move on to the quantitative risk analysis review.

 Expected Monitory Value Analysis helps you determine the contingency reserve.

-Monte Carlo simulation is another technique in the Quantitative Risk Analysis process that gives you probabilities of completing the project in different scenarios.
+Monte Carlo simulation is another technique in the quantitative risk analysis process that gives you the probabilities of completing the project in different scenarios.

 Monte Carlo simulation can be performed with either cost risk analysis or with schedule risk analysis, or with any other project objective.

 Monte Carlo simulation gives you a graphical representation of the project objective vs its chance of being completed.
-For example, if you run the Monte Carlo simulation for schedule risk analysis, it may give you the information that there is 80% chance that your project will be completed within 24 months, and 90% chance is that your project will be completed within 26 months.
+For example, if you run the Monte Carlo simulation for schedule risk analysis, it may give you the information that there is an 80% chance your project will be completed within 24 months, and a 90% chance that your project will be completed within 26 months.

 Expected Monitory Value method helps you calculate the contingency reserve, which you can use when any identified risk occurs.
-However, there is another kind of reserve which is known as management reserve, usually set by the management as some percentage of project cost; e.g. 5% of the total cost of the project.
+However, there is another kind of reserve, known as management reserve, usually set by the management as some percentage of the project cost; e.g. 5% of the total cost of the project.